prawipra/gs_stage/eng/preface.md

 Structurally and conventionally, Kannada text tends to be in the passive voice and often lacks articles (a, an, the); at times even referents.
 It is also common to use singular number where English text is likely to use plural.
-This translation strives to use the active voice but is often forced to use the passive voice in order to preserve the original sense or flow.
+This translation brings forth the voice and the number in the Geetaa to preserve the original sense or flow.
 The translation also adds articles and referents if they are neeeded or are helpful.
 Such additions are either directly in the main text or are shown as editorial notes.

-Where it is necessary to pick a number, the translation uses the number that is more appropriate for the context.
-Or, if the context permits, it uses the singular and adds a parenthetical plural modifier.

 Lastly, this translation transliterates Sanskrit verses and other similar formal text using the [IAST scheme](https://en.wikipedia.org/wiki/International_Alphabet_of_Sanskrit_Transliteration).
 The invocation text in the preceding section is an example.
 However, in running text, proper nouns and other frequently-used Indic words are informally transliterated in English using spellings that are common for those words in India.
 For example, Narayana, Pandavas, Bhishma, and veda.

-### Discussion (only for development)

-The Kannada version says "ತುಂಬುರು ಗಂಧರ್ವನಾದ ಸಂಜಯನು...".
-What does "ತುಂಬುರು ಗಂಧರ್ವ" mean: a gandharva related to
-Tumburu? rRelated how?
-In English, it looks odd to just say "Sanjaya was a Tumburu Gandharva" because I doubt most English readers have sufficient background to understand what that means.

-Paragraphs 2 and 3 of the Kannada text employ a mix of tenses/styles:

-- ಕೇಳಿಕೊಳ್ಳುತ್ತಾರೆ, ಹೇಳುತ್ತಾನೆ, ತಿಳಿದುಕೊಳ್ಳುತ್ತಾನೆ, ಉತ್ತರಿಸುತ್ತಾನೆ
-- ಏರ್ಪಡುವುದು, ಹೇಳುವನು
-- ಸೇರಿದ್ದಾನೆ, ರಕ್ಷಿಸಿದ್ದಾನೆ, ಜಯಗಳಿಸಿದ್ದಾರೆ, ನಡೆಸಿದ್ದಾರೆ, ಹೊರಹೊಮ್ಮಿದೆ

-Stipulating that such mixing is needed or has utility in Kannada, I note that similar mixing in English makes the text jarring and is generally considered "scholarly deficient".
-So, for scholarly reasons, is it OK to fix a tense in the English version?

-If yes, the "ಕೇಳಿಕೊಳ್ಳುತ್ತಾರೆ, ಹೇಳುತ್ತಾನೆ" style fits better due to the story-telling nature of the text.
-(In fact, that tense is named "narrative tense" or "historical present tense" in English.)
-For example, treat "ನಡೆಸಿದ್ದಾರೆ" as if it says "ನಡೆಸುತ್ತಾರೆ", and thus translate "೩೬ ವರ್ಷಗಳ ಕಾಲ ರಾಜ್ಯಭಾರ ನಡೆಸಿದ್ದಾರೆ" as "rule for 36 years", instead of "have ruled for 36 years".